ghnail/rhood/README.md

 ![Download options](https://raw.githubusercontent.com/ghnail/rhood/master/doc/img/download-options.png)

-And the next time you visit video page, you will get media traffic from the local server:
+And the next time you visit video page, you will get media traffic from the local server;
+on the screenshot you can see green text "Video is cached" and the changed video player.

 ![Cached video](https://raw.githubusercontent.com/ghnail/rhood/master/doc/img/cached-video.png)

-The video player is changed, and we see a green text: "Video is cached".

 # 2. How it works

-Sometimes (hello, slow networks!) it may be nice to work with a regular youtube interface (http address, user comments, playlists, recommendations), but with a video downloaded from the LAN server.
+Sometimes (hello, slow networks!) it may be nice to work with a regular youtube interface (address http://youtube.com/watch?videoId, user comments, playlists, recommendations), but with a video loaded from a LAN server.

-The first idea: cache the media data on Squid.
-But it doesn't work.
+The first idea: cache the media data on **Squid**.
+But it **doesn't work**.
 Youtube has complicated player, which works with a lot of video chunks instead of single video file.
-And each of them can have dynamic name for the same content, so Squid can't handle them.
+And each of them can have dynamic name for the same content, so Squid can't handle that situation.

-But there is a program, youtube-dl, which can download Youtube video to local file.
+But there is a program, **youtube-dl**, which can download Youtube video to a local file.
 Now it can be played with any offline media player, like VLC or mplayer.
 We can also save it on server, and feed browser with it.

-Original Youtube player can't request LAN server, so we need to replace it with another software, in this app it is VideoJS.
+Original **Youtube player** can't request LAN server, so **we need to replace it with** another software, in this app it is **VideoJS**.

 The main disadvantage is that we have lost annotations and subtitles, but for the most of videos it's not that huge loss.